qaecology/blogdown-website/content/project/Metaresearch/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Reproducibility and Open-access Science and Data"
+title: "Metaresearch and reproduciblity"
-summary: "Role of reproducibility in good science"
+summary: "Related to the Interdisciplinary Meta-Research Group (IMeRG), we study the science of how science is done.
+This is called metaresearch or metascience, and is important in understanding credibility, replicability and reproducibility of scientific claims."
 tags: []
 categories: []